pennsignals/pennsignals.github.io/_posts/2020-03-18-compare-chime.md

 A few days ago we launched [CHIME](/2020/03/14/accouncing-chime.html), a tool for COVID-19 hospital capacity planning.
 CHIME's simplified model design and interface enables quick support for hospital planners to assess potential demand for resources over time.
 It also allows transparent and understandable parameters for our partners to interrogate and modify as more information becomes available.

-The recent paper from [Imperial College COVID-19 Response Team](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-NPI-modelling-16-03-2020.pdf) gives us a window into another model and set of projections that has been used by world leadership to forecast capacity demands on healthcare systems.
+The recent paper from [Imperial College COVID-19 Response Team](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-NPI-modelling-16-03-2020.pdf) gives us a window into another model, set of assumptions, and resulting projections.
 If CHIME predicts similar outcomes, it potentially increases trust in both models.
 Furthermore, we've recently introduced a new variable into the CHIME model, a "Social Distancing" parameter, in order for planners to better estimate the potential impacts of social distancing strategies.

 Goals:
 1. Compare CHIME and Imperial College team's 'Do nothing' scenario
-2. Put CHIME's Social Distancing parameter into context by comparison with different scenarios from Imperial College's.
+2. Put CHIME's Social Distancing parameter into context through comparison with different scenarios from the Imperial College model.

 Imperial College's Scenarios & Outputs As Documented by their COVID-19 Response Team